typelevel/typelevel.github.com/src/projects/contributing-guide.md

 When you contribute to Typelevel, we expect that you respect our [Code of Conduct](/code-of-conduct/README.md).

-## Use Your Own Words

-Write prose, including issue and pull request descriptions, documentation and code comments in your own words.
-Do not use automated tools to generate these for you.
-These artifacts are created to be read by humans, so we believe they should also be written by humans.

-While Typelevel communications are primarily conducted in English, our contributors and users are worldwide and may not be proficient in written English.
-Using machine translation tools (including LLM translation tools) to translate your writing to English is always acceptable.
-You may also include the original text in your message.

 ## Start With an Issue

 To contribute to a Typelevel project, start a conversation before creating a pull request.
 This can be in a new issue, continuing the conversation in an existing issue, or any other communication channel being used by the project.
 This gives maintainers and other contributors a chance to work with you on your idea at an earlier stage to make sure it is an acceptable contribution.